 It is very easy to get carried away in the heat of the moment and start arguing about non-issues.
 You will find yourself arguing about that one time a hundred years ago when he didn’t call you back when the argument was initially about why you are unhappy with your intimacy levels.
 Try your best to stay focused and handle one issue at a time.

-Always keep in mind that you are on the same team.
+Always keep in mind that you are on the same team. and have the same goals.
 It doesn’t matter how mad they are getting you right now.
 You have worked too hard to get where you are, so instead of always fighting each other, fight for each other.

 Remember That Distance is the Enemy, Not Your Partner